 On September 9, 2014, the Special Committee of the Board of Directors of Ocean Power Technologies, Inc. (OPT) completed its internal investigation into the commercial agreement between Victorian Wave Partners Ltd., an indirect consolidated subsidiary of OPT, and the Australian Renewable Energy Agency, including related public statements concerning a proposed wave power demonstration project off the coast of Victoria, Australia.
-The findings of the Special Committee are contained in the Form 8-k disclosure made on July 29, 2014, and no additional findings have been made.
-Therefore, the Special Committee has recommended that the Board of Directors dissolve the Special Committee at its next regular meeting after the Annual General Meeting of Shareholders scheduled for October 2, 2014.
+The findings of the Special Committee are contained in the Form 8-K disclosure made on July 29, 2014, and no additional findings have been made.

+The Special Committee was dissolved in October 2014.